HMS Ariel (1897): Construction

 The British Admiralty ordered two "thirty-knotter" torpedo boat destroyers from John I. Thornycroft & Company as part of the 1895–96 shipbuilding programme for the Royal Navy.
 The two ships, Angler and Ariel were repeats of the four thirty-knotters ordered from Thornycroft under the previous year's programme (Desperate, Fame, Foam and Mallard) and as such shared the same design features.

 Thornycroft's design had three water-tube boilers supplying steam at 220 psi to 2 four-cylinder triple-expansion steam engines, rated at 5700 ihp, and had two funnels.
 The ship was 210 ft 0 in long overall and 208 ft 0 in at the waterline, with a beam of 19 ft 6 in and a draught of 5 ft 6 in.
 Displacement was 272 LT light and 352 LT full load, while crew was 63 officers and men.
 The ships were required to reach a speed of 30 kn during sea trials and carry an armament of a single QF 12 pounder 12 cwt (3 in calibre) gun, backed up by five 6-pounder guns, and two 18-inch (450 mm) torpedo tubes.
 An arched turtleback forecastle was to be fitted.

 She was laid down as yard number 314 on 23 April 1896 at Thornycroft's shipyard at Chiswick on the River Thames and was launched on 5 March 1897.
 During sea trials, she reached 30.82 kn over the measured mile and 30.194 kn in the three-hour trial.
 Ariel was completed in October 1898.

 Operational history

 After commissioning Ariel was assigned to the Chatham Division of the Harwich Flotilla where she participated in the exercises with Angler in 1899.
 The following year she was part of the Medway Instructional Flotilla.
 Lieutenant Henry Cyril Royds Brocklebank was appointed in command on 1 March 1900.

 She was commissioned at Chatham on 22 August 1901 with a complement of 60 officers and men, to serve at the Mediterranean station.
 Upon arrival at Gibraltar she replaced Hornet as tender to the receiving ship Cormorant.
 On 3 December 1901 she arrived in Malta from Gibraltar.

+On 5 November 1904 in the context of the aftermath of the Dogger Bank incident she shadowed the Russian fleet leaving Tangier.